Healthy sliced baked apple recipe is the perfect way to celebrate the fall season.

 - Cinnamon – cinnamon is the perfect pair with apples and helps make the entire dish more comforting.

 - Cloves – cloves are my secret weapon anytime I’m making anything with apples.
 They help make the apple seem sweeter than they are and help intesify the aroma when baking.

 - Arrowroot flour/tapioca powder/cornstarch – this is used to thicken the juices that come off the apples.

 - Large casserole dish

-The first tip to making these healthy baked apples is to slice them into similar size pieces.
+- Slice the apples into similar size pieces.
 The thinner the apples are, the faster they will cook and caramelize.
-However you don’t want to make them so thin that they fall apart.
+However, you don’t want to make them so thin that they fall apart.